-All employees of the Company and its subsidiaries as well as directors and consultants providing services to the Company, are eligible to receive awards.
-However, only employees of the Company (approximately 11,000 people as of December 31, 2018) are eligible to receive awards of incentive stock options qualified in Section 422 of the Code.
+All employees of the Company and its subsidiaries as well as directors and consultants providing services to the Company (approximately 10,800 people as of December 31, 2020) are eligible to receive awards under the Omnibus Incentive Plan.
 The Compensation Committee selects individuals to be eligible to receive awards and participate in Omnibus Incentive Plan.